chachapranu/mew-agent/README.md

-# Mew Agent - Smart Home AI Assistant
+# Mew Agent - Console AI Assistant for Ubuntu

-A modern AI agent built with Microsoft Semantic Kernel and Model Context Protocol (MCP) that demonstrates proper agent orchestration with real MCP server integration.
+A pure console application built with Microsoft Semantic Kernel and Model Context Protocol (MCP).
+Designed for desktop/terminal use on Ubuntu and other Linux systems.
+No web hosting or browser required.

-## Quick Start
+## Quick Start (Ubuntu/Linux)

 ### Prerequisites
 - .NET 8 SDK